aaronlevin/kafka-jq/README.md

 # Credits

 This project began during the Stripe Hackathon III, where [Nat Wilson](http://natw.49fold.com/) and I attempted to write `kafka-jq` in C to experience modern C development.
-It was fun but difficult and we thought the best way to address those two concerns was to re-write it in rust.
+It was fun but difficult and we thought the best way to address one of those concerns was to re-write it in rust.